Beatles

 “’Don’t Bother Me’ has a variety of texture; good use is made of the stop-time breaks before each verse; and there is a brooding, almost malevolent quality in the singing that suits the lyric (the modal harmonic design sets dorian verses off an aeolian bridge ).”
 Mind, this is a random pick of hundreds of other paragraphs with marvelous descriptions.

 I don’t agree with all his assessments – he all but hates the Magical Mystery Tour and Yellow Submarine albums.
 He considers Sgt.
-Pepper a “flawed masterpiece,” yet spends page after page caressing bar after bar the songs.
+Pepper a “flawed masterpiece,” yet spends page after page caressing bar after bar.

 I’d be willing to take this with a grain of salt, but he throws away his credibility as he peruses the post-Beatles catalogue.
 In Wedding Album by John Lennon and the missus, he writes that “Side one is another extended dialogue: John says ‘Yoko,’ Yoko answers, ‘John’ for over twenty-two minutes.
 But the range of emotion they evoke with these two words transcends the self-indulgent framework: when Yoko erupts in piercing screams near the end and John responds in kind, the moment is ripe with pain and desire; at another point, they become deeply erotic.”